-- SE Labs or Vendor approach one another in person, by email or on the phone. - Both parties will then: - O Discuss the desired testing methodology and configuration - o SE Labs reserves the right that they may or may not test the product - Dispute processes precede - Report publication the documented and pending release of a substantially new version of Vendor software which would render the testing the previous version meaningless.
+- SE Labs or Vendor approach one another in person, by email or on the phone. - Both parties will then: - O Discuss the desired testing methodology and configuration - o SE Labs reserves the right that they may or may not test the product - Dispute processes precede - Report publication would render the testing the previous version meaningless.